tommy-2-hats/cover-letter-genie/easy-setup-guide.md

 ## 📝 Step 1: Get Your Magic Files Ready

 First, we need to grab our "magic spells" (the JSON files).
-You have these files:
+I made simple versions that work better:

-1. `job-pipeline-config.json` - The main boss who controls everyone
+1. `simple-pipeline.json` - The main boss who controls everyone
-2. `fact-checker-config.json` - The truth detective
+2. `simple-fact-checker.json` - The truth detective
-3. `ai-detector-config.json` - The "sounds human" checker
+3. `simple-human-checker.json` - The "sounds human" checker

+**If import doesn't work, try these simpler files first!**

 ## 🌐 Step 2: Open Your Open WebUI